basham/v4.bash.am/src/work/iu-color-palette.md

 ## Audit

-To discover the severity of current color usage, a sampling of screenshots and style sheets were curated from over a dozen applications.
+To discover the severity of current color usage, a sampling of screenshots and style sheets were curated from over a dozen applications, then subjectively assessed.
 Colors were overused, were used inconsistently, and clashed, both within a single application and among applications.

-While an objective analysis of the overall color usage could have been conducted, the screenshots were sufficiently self-revealing for our purposes.
+[SCREENSHOTS OF OTHER APPLICATIONS]

+Given its diversity of both color and user interface components, the *Schedule Manager* application was chosen for further analysis and eventual experimentation with a new palette.

 <jade>
 figure.Figure